citta-lab/java/README.md

 >>The ArrayList is better for storing and accessing data, as it is very similar to a normal array.
 The LinkedList is better for manipulating data, such as making numerous inserts and deletes.

+Example of adding items to the LinkedList and making use of LinkedListIterator (iterator) to prevent duplicates and sorting is explained in [LinkedListIterator](https://github.com/citta-lab/java/blob/master/list/linkedListIterator.md) example.

 ### 9. Abstract and Interface.

 Abstract class is boiler plate class which defines the idea and let the subclasses ( child ) classes implement the idea according to their requirement.
 So we cannot instantiate Abstract class but we certainly can instantiate child/subclass which extends the Abstract class.
 Abstract class can have any number of constructors just like normal class and default constructor is used if not defined explicitly.